exercism/v3/languages/python/reference/exercise-concepts/robot-simulator.md

 - getters:

+- assignment:  the example uses assignment for all the instance properties and `instructions` dictionary.

 - instance properties: This exercise rquires one or more instance properties to persist passed in data.

 - mutability: In the example, knowing there are no protected or private properties in python and so conciously mutating `self.x`, `self.y` and `self.compass` through the called instance methods.

-- method arguments:
-- default arguments:
-- dictionaries:
-- indexing:
+- method arguments: the example `__init__` method needs to take `self`, direction, x, and y (coordinates) as arguments.
+It also uses `self` and `commands` (a string) for arguments to the `move()` method.
+- default arguments:  Pre-setting a function argument value to protect against it not being passed..
+The example uses `direction = NORTH` and `x=0, y=0` to ensure those values for a robot even if they are not passed in initally.

+- dictionaries/mapping type: the example uses a dictionary to map paassed in move arguemtns to methods that perform the moves.
+The example also uses a dictionary/mapping created by calling `str.maketrans()`.

-- bracket notation in context of dictionaries:
+- bracket notation in context of dictionaries: the example uses passed in move arguments as keys via bracket notation to look up corresponding methods for moving the robot in the _insructions_ dictionary.

-- iterators:
+- iteration/iterators/iterating: the example uses a `for loop` to iterate through the passed in command string.

-- composition:  adding functionality from a class by incorporating and instance of that class in a class you are creating
+- composition:  adding functionality from a class by incorporating and instance of that class in a class you are creating.
+The example cureates a `robot` by instatiating a `compass`, and assiging it to the `self`.compass property of `robot`.

-- dictionaries/mapping typ
-- modulous operator:
-- for loop:
+- modulous operator: the example uses the modulus operator to calculate the appropriate _compass_ setting when calling the `right` compass method.

+- lists:  the example stores compass direction constants in a `list`

+- for loop: the example uses a `for loop` to iterate through the letters of the passed-in `commands` string and looks up the corresponding values in a dictionary, so that the appropriate methods can be called to move the `robot`.

 - callable objects:  knowing that appending `()` to the name of an instance method _calls_ it, since instances of classes are _callable_, and implement `__call__()`.